...Dang Mau Tuu...

 – Got the B award of the White Lotus in Fine Arts – Arts and Culture Association in Binh Tri Thien (1983-1987).

-– Got the B award of the Arts and Culture of the Ancient Capital the first time in Thua Thien Hue Province in 1996 – Fine Arts Department.
+– Got the B award of the Arts and Culture of the Ancient Capital for the first time in Thua Thien Hue Province in 1996 at the Fine Arts Department.

 – He was recompensed for the 4th area (1996) held by the Vietnamese Fine Arts Association.